Cleaning & Disinfecting FAQ

 Q: How will I know when a space has been cleaned and disinfected after potential exposure to COVID-19?

 A: Any space that is potentially exposed to COVID-19 by an individual who tested positive for the virus will be closed to the public immediately and signage will be posted to prevent entry until the space has been cleaned and disinfected.
-Once the space has been cleaned and disinfected, new signage will be posted indicating that the space has undergone this process and is ready to be reoccupied.

 Q: How will VCU clean and disinfect a space after potential exposure to COVID-19?